 Each geographic area, facility type and product characteristic has its own unique Emergency Response challenges; corresponding facility specific information will be found in the applicable Area ERP Annexes to this plan.
 Certain sites might also have special contingency plans developed because of the complexity of the response (i.e., Kingsport LNG).

 4. Terms and Definitions

-Table 2 lists the terms contained in this document and their definitions which are relevant only to Emergency Management.
+Table 2 lists the terms contained in this document and their definitions.

 Table 2: Terms and Definitions